WebcamStudio/webcamstudio/README.md

 $ java -jar WebcamStudio.jar
 ```

-If you want to use FFmpeg backend in Ubuntu 14.04/14.10 open a terminal and type:
+If you want to use `FFmpeg` backend in Ubuntu 14.04/14.10, you need to install `FFmpeg` first.
+Open a terminal and type:

 ```bash
 sudo add-apt-respository ppa:mc3man/trusty-media